Online Concurrent Multi-Robot Coverage Path Planning: Evaluation

 Now, \textit{the total path following time} $T_p$ decreases with $R$ as more robots complete the coverage faster.
 In a horizon of \FnOnDemCPP, active robots that do not reach their goals but only progress also send their updated local views to the CP, making the global view more information-rich.
 So, in the next horizon, the CP finds a superior goal assignment for the participants.
 In contrast, in \FnConCPP, active robots send their updated local views to the CP after reaching their goals, keeping the global view less information-rich.
 It results in inferior goal assignment, leading the participants to distant unassigned goals, making $\Lambda$ relatively longer and so $T_p$.
+On the other hand, goal assignment is even superior in \FnAPFCPP compared to \FnOnDemCPP as all robots participate in each horizon, making $\Lambda$ relatively shorter.
+But, dead-end recovery of a robot blindly depends on attractive forces (based on the Euclidean distance only) from goals, failing to incorporate the presence of obstacles and other robots on the paths for feasibility.
+As a result, either actual paths are longer than they appear or robots fail to cover highly complex workspaces with very narrow passageways like a maze in a reasonable time limit of $45$\si{\minute} due to infeasible paths, which exposes the vulnerability of any potential field-based algorithms.